UltraCart/rest_api_v2_sdk_javascript/docs/AutoorderApi.md

   'limit': 100, // Number | The maximum number of records to return on this one API call.
 (Max 200) 'offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
   'since': "since_example", // String | Fetch auto orders that have been created/modified since this date/time.
-  'sort': "sort_example", // String | The sort order of the items.
+  'sort': "sort_example", // String | The sort order of the auto orders.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending.
   'expand': "expand_example" // String | The object expansion to perform on the result.
 See documentation for examples };